tpospisil/myAutomationScripts/README.md

 **Changes required in the script:**
 - Alter the string sent to `loginEmail` to match intended user's username for the target server
 - Alter the string sent to `loginPwd` to match intended user's password for the target server

+## exposureCreate.py
+Creates an claim and adds a single exposure in the `vice-frontend-integration` environment.

+**Changes required in the script:**
+- User will need to input their own email, password and phone number

+## addExposureToClaim.py
+Adds an exposure to an existing claim in the `vice-frontend-integration` environment.
+The script takes one command line argument in the form of the URL to an existing claim's exposure list view page.
+The script will throw an exception if the wrong URL has been included, or if the URL is not properly formatted.

+**Changes required in the script:**
+- User will need to input their own email, password and phone number